OpenITI/documentation/index.md

 citation information from our GitHub repository ([https://github.com/OpenITI/RELEASE](https://github.com/OpenITI/RELEASE)).
-OpenITI releases are freely available to download, in their entirety at the above link and Zenodo.
+OpenITI releases are freely available to download, in their entirety at the above link and [Zenodo](https://doi.org/10.5281/zenodo.3082463).

-\- What is the quality of the texts in OpenITI?
+### What is the quality of the texts in OpenITI?

 Our digital texts are generally speaking reliable reproductions of modern printed editions.
 We are finding this as we annotate digital